NicholasMoser/WormsNotes/kerfuffle.md

 One example of a function in this area is `AttemptConnection__16NetClientService` at 0x8021b8c8.
 Or we can use the variables at 0x803b2efc which appear to have no references to them.

+## Gun Wobble

+Seems to be determined in WeakTwk.xom by the following entries:

+- GunWobble.Period
+- GunWobble.Speed
+- GunWobble.MaxAmp

+To remove gun wobble just change `GunWobble.MaxAmp` to 0.
+Max amplitude is how far the cursor sways, and period is how quickly it sways.

+## Jetpack Altitude

+Seems to be determined in Tweak.xom by the entry: `Jetpack.MaxAltitude`.
+It is overriden in some Lua scripts, likely for vertical stages.

 ## Codes

 ### Change Controller